A Testimony to God's Faithfulness

 Thankfully, the process of picking an apartment complex to move into was easy; actually moving in was not.
 But the Lord was faithful to remove obstacles and we found ourselves in Regency Square.
 In fact, just as we moved in, so did a whole group of people from the people group I loved.
 It felt like the Lord had literally just picked all of us up and moved us into this same area together at the same time!

-The whole first year, Chelsea and I were so excited and easily just laughed off the bug problems, plumbing problems, heating problems, etc. We were just excited that the plan worked – we were really living right next door to a ton of refugees.
+The whole first year, Kelsey and I were so excited and easily just laughed off the bug problems, plumbing problems, heating problems, etc. We were just excited that the plan worked – we were really living right next door to a ton of refugees.

 After about a month I came home from work one day in November, and I smelled something.
-I walked into the kitchen and Chelsea promptly opened the oven door and showed me the pumpkin pies she was baking.
+I walked into the kitchen and Kelsey promptly opened the oven door and showed me the pumpkin pies she was baking.

 “How do you know if they’re done?” she asked.